microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Creating a new Azure Web App_

 1. In the "Web App" blade, enter a name for the Azure Web App.
 The name must be unique within Azure since it ultimately becomes part of a DNS name, so you will probably need to enter something other than "Intellipix."
-Select **Use existing** under **Resource Group** and select the "IntellipixResourceGroup" resource group that you created for the storage account in Exercise 1.
+Select **Use existing** under **Resource Group** and select the "IntellipixResources" resource group that you created for the storage account in Exercise 1.
 Then click **App service plan/Location**.

     ![Naming the Azure Web App](Images/node-web-app-parameters.png)